Aug 12 2016 …

 A New Art Studio

-My long-time friend and mentor, Famoudou Konaté, who lived in the next village over, had a small house in the nearby village of Kouroussa.
+My long-time friend and mentor, Famoudou Konaté, who lived nearby, had a small house in the neighboring village of Kouroussa.
 He said that I could set up an art studio there.

 There in Kouroussa, I set up shop in a room that contained only a bed, a tiny table, and a plastic chair.
 It was perfectly minimalistic.
 No distractions.
 Traveling between villages every week, I stayed at “the studio” for three or four days at a time, living on Nescafé instant coffee, loaves of French bread, Laughing Cow cheese, fresh avocados, and pineapple…and drawing fervently, somewhat like a man possessed.